-- Users can specify a desired grammar using a new grammar specification language unique to GLASS, but based on the grammar specification languages of other parser generators. - GLASS can receive a grammar specification along with a source code file, and parsing it into a parse tree that can be outputted as XML. - If the user's source files contain errors conflicting with the grammar specification they provided, GLASS will provide a series of error messages to the user to assist in debugging the source file.
+- Users can specify a desired grammar using GLASS's grammar specification language, based on the grammar specification languages of other parser generators. - GLASS can receive a grammar specification along with a source code file, and parsing it into an XML-like parse tree. - If the user's source file contain errors conflicting with their grammar specification, GLASS will provide a series of error messages to assist in debugging.